-ChimneySweep® is a versatile product that is aimed at four major user groups:
+ChimneySweep® is a versatile product that is aimed at three major user groups:

 - people who simply have a database problem,